 The Scottish branch of ISKCON was registered as a charity in 1989.
 Since our launch we have been working hard to promote various causes.
-While we feel we are making a significant impact, there is always more that can be done to help those in need.
+Although we feel we are already making a significant impact, there is always more that can be done to help those in need.

 OUR VISION AND MISSION

 Our vision is to see local communities where